I7-Examples/Bronze/docs/source.txt

 	otherwise stop the action;
 	if player consents, try hinting about gold dinner bell.

-Instead of hinting about candle when candle is in storage and the Translation Room is visited:
+Instead of hinting about candle when candle is in Storage-Box and the Translation Room is visited:
 	say "Lighting the translation room might be useful.
 [More]";
 	if player consents,
 		say "You will not be able to find light; you'll have to get the castle servants to bring it to you.
 [More]";